fremartini/aoe-balance-bot/README.md

     - 2: `INFO`
 - `cacheExpiryHours` How long player data should be retained in the cache (default: `24` hourse)
 - `cacheMaxSize` How many players data can be stored at one time before stale data will be removed (default `20` entities)
-- `port` Port used for heartbeat (Will not start server if not provided)